DanNixon/VOCALOID_Announcer/README.md

-# OpenTX VOCALOID Voices
+# VOCALOID Announcer

-Voice packs for OpenTX created with VOCALOID.
+Tool for creating announcment sound files from VSQ files and an exported audio track.

 The various messages are defines in several VSQ files and split by the `converter` script using data in the JSON files to output a folder to be dropped